top of page

 Supporting tamariki with comments like ‘you’re not my friend’

-we don’t always know how to manage well - the “she’s not my friend” or “you’re not coming to my party” statements.
+We don’t always know how to manage well - the “she’s not my friend” or “you’re not coming to my party” statements.
 Often we might remark with “you don’t mean that” or ask one tamaiti to be ‘nice’ or just ignore it.
 But we know how tough these statements can be really for the recipients.

 Firstly...